 Do you feel like you’re doing too much of the housework?
 You’re not alone!
 Have you tried talking to you partner about it and it’s quickly turned into a fight?
 They say they do half, but you know that’s not true?
 These arguments turn emotional fast, but in this post we explain why these fights happen, and how to change the conversation.
 Why does my partner think they’re doing half… Read More »Are you doing too much of the housework, but your partner doesn’t agree?
 Here’s why.

-The Standards Challenge (Part Three) Conversations about standards for housework can be a significant source of conflict at home.
+The Standards Challenge (Part Three) Talking about standards for housework can be a significant source of conflict at home.
 But how do you talk about it without starting a fight?
 The first post in this three part series examines why standards might differ between household members.
 If you missed Part One, read The Standards Challenge: Are they Half-Assing Housework To Get Out Of It?
-(Part One) about why standards might… Read More »Discussing Household Standards Without Starting A Fight
+(Part One) about why standards might… Read More »How To Talk About Housework Standards Without Starting A Fight

 The Challenge of Different Standards (Part One) Do you and your partner have different standards for housework, or different ideas of what a task being done properly means?
 This common problem is called the Standards Challenge.
 In this three part series we explore why it happens, and how to fix it.
 This introductory post looks at why the standards challenge occurs and where your partner might be coming from.
 Part… Read More »Are They Just Trying To Get Out Of Doing Housework?